cdapio/hydrator-plugins/core-plugins/docs/Stream-realtimesink.md

+# Stream Real-time Sink

 Description
 -----------

-Real-time sink that outputs to a specified CDAP Stream
+Real-time sink that outputs to a specified CDAP Stream.

 Use Case
 --------